ACRC enabled research

 HPC enabled research linked to the HPC Facility in PURE can now be seen on this PURE web-page.

-If you have published research using the HPC facility please remember to add a 'relation' to the HPC Facility in PURE so that your research can be included here.
+If you have published research which used the ACRC HPC facilities please remember to add a 'relation' to the HPC Facility in PURE so that your research can be listed here.

 2021 research news